get-net/http-openapi/README.md

     }
 )

--- the default return value
+-- the default error override
--- ctx is a context value, that is a request object here app:default(
+-- invalid repsponse format, or some crucial option that is not set for the endpoint will end up here app:default(
     function(ctx, err)
          return ctx:render({